NXT Stand & Deliver (2022)

-The 2022 NXT Stand & Deliver was the second annual Stand & Deliver professional wrestling livestreaming event produced by WWE.
-It was held primarily for wrestlers from the promotion's NXT brand division.
-The event took place on Saturday, April 2, 2022, at the American Airlines Center in Dallas, Texas as part of WrestleMania Weekend, being held the same day as WrestleMania 38 Night 1 with a special start time of 1 p.m.
+The 2022 NXT Stand & Deliver was a professional wrestling livestreaming event produced by WWE.
+It was the second annual Stand & Deliver held for the promotion's developmental brand NXT.
+The event took place on Saturday, April 2, 2022, at the American Airlines Center in Dallas, Texas.
+The event was held as a part of WrestleMania Weekend, being held the same day as WrestleMania 38 Night 1 with a special start time of 1 p.m.
 Eastern Time.

 Unlike the previous year's event, which also aired on pay-per-view (PPV), the 2022 event was only available via livestreaming, as beginning with this event, NXT's major events no longer air on pay-per-view.
-Although this was the second Stand & Deliver, it was the first to not be held as an NXT TakeOver event, as that event series was discontinued in September 2021 when NXT reverted to being WWE's developmental territory.
+Although this was the second Stand & Deliver, it was the first to not be held as an NXT TakeOver event, as that event series was discontinued in September 2021 when NXT reverted to being WWE's developmental brand.
 This was also the first NXT event to be held outside of Florida since the start of the COVID-19 pandemic in March 2020.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Raw roster member Dolph Ziggler defeated Bron Breakker to retain the NXT Championship.
 In other prominent matches, MSK (Nash Carter and Wes Lee) defeated defending champions Imperium (Fabian Aichner and Marcel Barthel) and The Creed Brothers (Brutus Creed and Julius Creed) in a triple threat tag team match to win the NXT Tag Team Championship, and in the opening bout, Cameron Grimes defeated defending champion Carmelo Hayes, Santos Escobar, Solo Sikoa, and Grayson Waller in a five-way ladder match to win the NXT North American Championship.